wahyukaprawi/game-marketplace-app/README.md

-# Gaming Marketplace App
+# Game Marketplace App

 ![UI Preview](images/preview_ui.png)

-Welcome to the Gaming Marketplace App!
+Welcome to the Game Marketplace App!

 This project is a starting point for a Flutter application, designed to create a digital marketplace for buying and selling gaming-related products.
 Follow the steps below to get started.